rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

 /bin/sh`.
 We can add the offset of this string in the .SO file to the address of libc in the process to get the actual address of the string.

-At this point we know how to setup the stack properly for a call to system, so putting it all together we have our full attack:
+Putting it all together we have our full attack:

 ```python